 David White works in the overlapping space between education, academia and technology.
 He co-manages Technology-Assisted Lifelong Learning (TALL), an award winning elearning research and development group in the University of Oxford.
 Among other things, he specialises in research into what motivates learners to engage with the web based around his Digital Visitors & Digital Residents principle.
 David is an engaging speaker who has presented at numerous conferences and workshops.
 He is keen to see beyond the technology to the larger underlying trends that are emerging as society moves online.
 Visit the TALL blog for some of his recent thoughts, or feel free to follow him on Twitter (@daveowhite).

 Nicole Whitehall is currently a student at the University of Maryland majoring in Psychology.
 She is also a mommy blogger, tech-geek, and photography enthusiast.
-She started her blog, as a way to keep track of her son growing up while sharing those moments with family and friends.
-It has turned into a place where she connects with other Moms, they can learn from each other and share their journeys through Motherhood.
 Feel free to follow her on twitter (@nicolewhitehall).